 - And lastly, is religion the best endorsement for a diet?
 Are they promoting the Fast Diet as a spiritual practice, for weight loss, health prevention or longevity?

 “Every fool can fast, but only the wise man knows how to break a fast.”

 What you eat, rather than just the total kilojoules, needs more scrutiny.
 Three foods that reoccur in almost every suggested 5:2 diet plan are eggs, bacon and smoked salmon.
-The first two are high in saturated fat.
-Bacon, with or without the fat trimmed, is a low in good nutrition and high in salt and cancer-causing nitrosamines.
-Almost all smoked salmon in Australia is from farmed salmon which has a different fat profile to wild.
+The first two are high in saturated fat (the nutritional jury can’t agree on whether this is a good or bad thing).
+Bacon, with or without the fat trimmed, is a low in good nutrition and high in salt and potentially cancer-causing nitrosamines.
+Almost all smoked salmon in Australia is from farmed salmon which has a different (and vastly inferior) fat profile to wild.

 It might encourage binging

-It could encourage participants to see the non-restricted intake days as a free pass for five days, when nutritious food choices go out the window.
+It could encourage participants to see the non-restricted intake days as a free pass for five days, when good nutrition goes out the window.
 This may lead to some less-than-healthy binging.
 As an experienced health practitioner, I’m skeptical about the foods some people choose to compensate for the fasting days.